In today’s lab you will be working in ArcGIS Pro to produce a map of the Smithers area using source data provided.

 The 2nd tab is the layers tab

-At the top is the list of layers, in this case a stroke on top and a fill below, with each layer there is a drop down to select the layers type, try a few and see what they look like, in particular you will be interested in the hatched fill.
+At the top is the list of layers, in this case a stroke on top and a fill below, with each layer there is a drop down to select the layers type, try a few and see what they look like, in particular you may be interested in the hatched fill.

-Below that is the properties for the selected layer, here you can set things such as colour, stroke width and dashes, hatched angles etc.
+Below that is the properties for the selected layer, here you can set things such as colour, stroke width and dashes, hatched angles, etc.

-Same with hatched style all of the lines point the same direction.
+Same with hatched style: all of the lines point the same direction.
 How might we produce this diamond pattern?

-Once you add the type of layers you want and order them, you can return to the layers tab, to set colour and other properties of your new layers.
+Once you add the type of layers you want and order them, you can return to the layers tab to set colour and other properties of your new layers.

 Symbolizing Line Features